Oscar860601/deep_research_agent/README.md

 ### Default Deep Research prompt

-The base agent ships with a mission prompt that blends the Skywork DeepResearch outer loop, the InternLM/lagent structure for disciplined actions, and the OpenHand / OpenManus OWL interaction model.
-It instructs the model to:
+The default `SystemPrompt` encodes the full Skywork/Manus/OWL doctrine so the model understands the entire mission contract without extra instructions.
+Key sections include:

-1. Capture a **Mission Intelligence** brief covering scope, stakeholders, and knowledge gaps.
+- **Workflow ladder** – Mission Intelligence, Hypothesis Board, Operation Plan, OWL execution, cross-checks, and synthesis.
+Each step spells out the required artifacts, minimum checkpoints, and how hypotheses tie to evidence types.
-2. Draft an **Operation Plan** that sequences Observe/Work/Learn phases with Manus-style actions.
+- **Manus turn schema + example** – Thought, `MANUS::{verb}` Action, Observation
-3. Run **OpenManus OWL execution turns** that log Thought, Action, Observation, Leads, and Status for every step.
+  bullets with source handles, Leads, and Status (SUCCESS/PARTIAL/BLOCKED).
+The example teaches the tone, granularity, and follow-up expectations.
-4. Perform **lagent-style cross-checks** to reconcile conflicts and note confidence levels.
+- **Reporting contract** – Confidence labels, transparency requirements, source citations, and how to document blockers or offline assumptions.
-5. Deliver a structured report with Mission Overview, Key Findings (with confidence tags), Evidence Trail, Gaps & Next Steps, and a `FINAL ANSWER`.
+- **Final response template** – Mission Overview, Hypotheses & Status table, numbered Key Findings with citations and implications, Evidence Trail, Gaps & Next Steps, and a concluding `FINAL ANSWER` line.

-You can swap this prompt for another `SystemPrompt` at runtime, but the default is designed to closely mimic the prompts published in the Skywork, InternLM, and OpenHand/OpenManus projects.
+You can always provide another `SystemPrompt`, but the built-in one mirrors the multi-stage prompts used in production-grade deep research agents so the outer loop works immediately.

 ### CLI